Contracted Vendors/Service Providers Feedback/Complaints

 - Photographs may be taken of any injuries, damage or evidence related to the nature of the complaint.

-We make every effort to resolve complaints as soon as possible, but generally one can expect to receive written information on the disposition of the complaint within 30 days of the completion of the investigation or review of the complaint, given a full name and address is provided.
+We make every effort to resolve complaints as soon as possible, but generally one can expect to receive written information on the disposition of the complaint within 30 days of the completion of the review of the complaint, given a full name and address is provided.